Victor Riesel: Later life

 Riesel was elected a director of the Overseas Press Club in 1962, and the organization's president in 1966 (he served a single one-year term).

 Riesel retired his column in 1990.

 Personal life and death

 Riesel married the former Evelyn Lobelson after graduating from college.
-The couple had a son, Michael, in 1942 and a daughter, Susan, in 1949.
+The couple had a son in 1942 and a daughter in 1949.

 Riesel died of cardiac arrest at his apartment in Manhattan aged 81.
 His wife, son, and daughter survived him.